chrplr/PCBS/docs/stimulus-creation.rst

 Sound localisation from binaural dephasing
 ------------------------------------------

-Exercise (\*\*) Take a mono sound and create a stereo sound by progressively dephasing the two channels.
+Exercise (\*\*) Take the channel of a mono sound (e.g. :download:`https://www.signalogic.com/melp/EngSamples/Orig/male.wav` and create a stereo sound.
+Then dephase the two channels by various delays, and listen to the result.

 Hints: load the sound file into a one dimensional numpy array, make a copy of the array and shift it, assemble the two arrays in a bidimensional array (matrix) and save it as a stereo file

+If you know nothing about Numpy_, you may find useful tutorials about it on the web, e.g. at https://github.com/paris-saclay-cds/data-science-workshop-2019/blob/b370d46044719281932337ca4154e1b0b443ad97/Day_1_Scientific_Python/numpys/numpy_intro.ipynb

 Pulsation (Povel & Essen, 1985)
 -------------------------------